iwatakeshi/array/README.md

   cout << "b: " << b << endl;

-  // Concantenate two arrays
+  // Concatenate two arrays
   // Note: It does not mutate 'a' or 'b' auto c = a + b;

   cout << "c (a + b): " << c << endl;

-  // Concantenate and assign
+  // Concatenate and assign
   // Note: It does mutate 'a'
   a += c;